 To help prevent damage to the wiper blades and the wiper motor when it is cold outside, always make sure that blades are not frozen to the windshield before operating the wipers.
-Using the windshield wiper service position can be helpful in cold weather so the wipers do not freeze to the windshield.
+Using the windshield wiper service position can be helpful in cold weather so the wipers do not freeze to the windshield .

-☐ Please first read and note the introductory information and heed the WARNINGS △.
+Please first read and note the introductory information and heed the WARNINGS .

-Lights up Possible cause Proper response Not enough windshield washer fluid.
-Refill windshield washer reservoir at the next opportunity.
+Lights up Possible cause Proper response Ī Not enough windshield washer fluid for the front and rear windshield washers.
+Refill windshield washer reservoir at the next opportunity .